 Table 2.
-The main items of the PKO Bank Polski SA income statement (PLN million)
+The main items of the PKO Bank Polski SA Group income statement (PLN million)

-Item 2009 2008 Change (%) Comment Net interest income 4 842.4 5 968.1 -18.9% Decrease mainly as a result of tightening in deposit margins due to decrease of market interest rates, offset by a strong growth in deposits and a dynamic growth in loan portfolio.
-Net fee and commission income 2 363.6 2 132.8 10.8% Increase mainly as a result of growth in commission income related to loans and loans insurance, bank account and bank card management, offset by decrease in fee and commission income related to investment fund.
-Other income 1 147.4 715.1 60.4% Significant growth as a result of an increase in result on financial operations by PLN 218.8 (y/y), an increase in the net foreign exchange gains (28.5% y/y) - the effect of higher spreads between PLN interest rates and foreign interests rates.
-Administrative expenses (3 904.6) (3 969.2) -1.6% An decrease as a result of lower staff costs (5.9% y/y), offset by an increase in depreciation and amortisation cost (12.2% y/y), due to continious investment in Bank's IT systems, and an increase in overheads and other costs (mainly taxes and contributions to BGF).
-C/I ration remins at a low level of 46.7% Net impairment allowance (1 393.5) (1 148.9) 21.3% An increase reflects conservative approach to credit risk valuation; net impariment allowance in 2009 was worse in comparison to 2008 maily due to increase in impairment allowances for consumer and corporate loans.
-Interest related income 5 398.2 6 285.4 -14.1% Mainly as a result of tightening in deposit margins (due to decrease of market interest rates), offset by growth in deposits and dynamic increase in sales of loans.
+Item 2009 2008 Change (%) Comment Net interest income 5 051.2 6 127.3 -17.6% Decrease, mainly as a result of decreasing deposit margins and a fall in market interest rates along with the growth in deposits and strong dynamics of loan portfolio Net fee and commission income 2 583.0 2 411.8 7.1% Increase, mainly as a result of growth in income related to loans and loans insurance, bank account and bank card management, offset by decrease in fee and commission income related to investment funds.
+Other income 1 233.7 849.3 45.3% As a result of an increase in result on business operations by PLN 223.9 million (y/y), an increase in the net foreign exchange gains by PLN 207.8 million (29.6% y/y) - the effect of higher spreads between PLN interest rates and foreign interests rates.
+Administrative expenses (4 243.8) (4 296.3) -1.2% A decrease as a result of a fall in staff costs (5.0% y/y) and employment reduction in the PKO Bank Polski SA Group by 1 713 full-time equivalents, along with an increase in overheads and other costs (mainly taxes and contributions to BGF) and an increase in depreciation and amortisation cost (9.1% y/y), due to continious investment in Bank's IT systems.
+C/I ration still remains at a low level of 47.9% Net impairment allowance (1 681.1) (1 130.4) 48.7% An increase reflects conservative approach to credit risk valuation; in 2009 net impariment allowances were worse in comparison to 2008 maily due to increase in impairment allowances for consumer and corporate loans.
+Interest related income 5 606.9 6 444.7 -13.0% Decrease, mainly as a result of a fall in deposit margins (due to decrease of market interest rates), offset by growth of deposits and dynamic increase in the sales of loans.

-\ including net gains on CIRS and FX SWAP transactions
+^{} including net gains on CIRS and FX SWAP transactions